 What are the reasons for the traumas?
 As the clients have all been held captive by ISIS, can you observe any similarities between the women’s experiences?

 Indeed, most of the women share similar traumatic experiences like physical abuse, rape, human trafficking, separation of mothers from children, abortion, or family members getting hurt or killed in front of their eyes.
 The symptoms of these traumatic experiences can be classified into four groups: emotional numbing, re-experiencing the event, avoidance behavior, and hyperarousal.
 More specifically speaking, our clients have symptoms such as severe states of sadness and crying, lack of interest, disappointment in life, or detachment from reality.
 They also have flashbacks, nightmares or day dreaming.
 They avoid things that remind them of the traumatic events.
-Many have concentration problems; they how to do things they used to do before.
+Many have concentration problems; they keep forgetting how to do things they used to do before.
 Often they are hypervigilant, suffer from sleep disturbances, get angry very easily or have suicide thoughts.
 In order to prevent suicide attempts we count and lock all knifes in the kitchen after use.
 Our nurses supervise the distribution of medication to avoid that clients collect pills and take them all at once.
 Children, young women, and older women all suffer in a different way.
 Older women are more experienced in life and usually have developed some coping strategies.
 So we cater to all our clients individually in the therapy.

 What is the clinic’s approach to deal with the traumatized clients?